mooltipass/moolticute/debian/doc/INSTALL.md

 How it's working?
 =================
+If:

+* a successful build of the binaries took place
+* *the current build is tagged*

-After each successful build of the binaries a new Debian package is being generated (with an updated changelog based on the git commit messages and authors).
+a new Debian package will be generated (with an updated changelog based on the git commit messages and authors).

-That package is being uploaded to GitHub as a release asset.
-The target release is named exactly the same as the newest tag of the current version.
-If such a release does not yet exist, it will get automatically created.
+The package will get uploaded to GitHub as a release asset.
+The target release is named exactly the same as the build tag.
+If a release with such a name does not yet exist, it will get automatically created.

-IMPORTANT: in the case when a release asset with the exact same name already exists (we're for example doing a rebuild), it will get replaced with the newly generated file.
+IMPORTANT: in the case when a release asset with the exact same name already exists, it will get replaced with the newly generated file.

 How to configure Travis and GitHub?
 ===================================